Skip to content ↓

-We’re glad you’ve chosen to explore more about MIT!
+We’re so glad you’ve chosen to learn more about us!

-There will be videos to watch, blogs to read, and student adventures to follow.
-So come back often and/or visit mitadmissions.org to see the latest from our student bloggers.01 Our student bloggers are chosen to write about their own particular story and pathway through MIT.
+There are videos to watch, blogs to read, student adventures to follow—and don’t forget to come back and visit mitadmissions.org often to see the latest from our student bloggers.01 Our student bloggers are chosen to write about their own particular story and pathway through MIT.
 Each experience is different, filled with success and failures, and a lot of exploration along the way.
 We don't read, edit, or proofread them.
 Bloggers have direct access to write honestly and authentically about what it's like to be a student here.
 So we encourage you to check them out, there are 7,126 as of this writing.
-We hope you’ll get a good sense of the MIT community, and if it might be a place you’d like to call home!
+We hope you’ll get a good sense of the MIT community and if it might be a place you’d like to call home.

 And if you haven’t signed up for our newsletter yet, what are you waiting for?!